danielfett/draft-dpop/main.md

 +--------+
 ~~~
 !---
-Figure 1: Basic DPoP Flow
+Figure: Basic DPoP Flow {#basic-flow}

-The basic steps of an OAuth flow with DPoP are shown in Figure 1:
+The basic steps of an OAuth flow with DPoP are shown in (#basic-flow):

   * (A) In the Token Request, the client sends an authorization code
     to the authorization server in order to obtain an access token